-3. In a vessel boil, 2 cups of water add all cut vegetables, Tomato and Onion and allow it to boil.
+3. In a vessel boil, 2 cups of water add all cut vegetables, Tomato and Onion, allow it to boil.

-Now turmeric powder, tamarind extract, salt and Asafoetida, when the vegetables are soft cooked add the bisibele bath masala powder half portion of the ground or masala 1/4 cup of the powder approximately mix it well without any lumps.
+Now add turmeric powder, tamarind extract, salt and Asafoetida, when the vegetables are soft cooked add the bisibele bath masala powder half portion of the ground powder or masala 1/4 cup approximately, mix it well without any lumps.

 Add cooked rice and dal, to the boiling sambar stir it well, Let it cook on low flame for 3 more minutes.